carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 Active Storage comes with built-in direct upload functionality.

 Enabling this functionality is as simple as including the JS file and setting `direct_upload: true` on the file input.
-In true Rails fashion, it Just Works (TM).
+In true Rails fashion, it Just Works &trade;

 Rails even provides a set of JavaScript events to hook into.
-You can use them to customize the user experience: add a progress bar, integrate a front-end plugin, etc.
+You can use them to customize the user experience, e.g. adding a progress bar, integrating a front-end plugin, etc.

 ## Go ahead and try it in your next project